 You’ve worked tirelessly to build a product, company, or service.
 Someone else, sees the trust you’ve created in your brand and wants to leach off that.
 If you have registered your trademark, you have added legal protection to help you from this type of behavior.

 Here’s another scenario.
 Lets say you’ve spent a great deal of time and effort building up a product.
 Only to find out years later that someone else has been selling a similar product under the same or similar name.
 All that time building a brand, and now you’ve got a major problem

 Simply put, as a business owner or product creator, you need to take every precaution necessary to make sure these types of things don’t happen.
-Going through the process of conducting a clearance search and registering your trademark can do a great deal for protecting your company and brand, and especially protecting yourself from possible headaches in the future.
+Going through the process of conducting a clearance search and registering your trademark can do a great deal for protecting your company and brand.
+Most importantly, protecting yourself from possible headaches in the future.

-Applying for a trademark registration is difficult and is literally a legal proceeding before the United States Patent and Trademark Office.
-If you’d like to talk to an attorney about a potential trademark you have, or questions you have related to such, feel free to contact us here at MZJ.
+Applying for a trademark registration is difficult and is literally a legal proceeding before the United States Patent and Trademark Office USPTO.
+If you’d like to talk to an Idaho Falls attorney about a potential trademark you have, or questions you have related to such, feel free to contact us here at MZJ.